How Gender Affects Your Heart

 - African-American women and women with polycystic ovarian syndrome are at an increased risk for a cluster of heart-disease risk factors known as metabolic syndrome.

 It's up to you to improve your heart health, and you can start right now.
 Living a heart-healthy lifestyle will benefit more than just your heart.
-You may also noticed improved mood, healthier skin, decreased weight, and higher energy levels.
+You may also notice improved mood, healthier skin, decreased weight, and higher energy levels.
 When your heart feels good, the rest of your body feels better too.
 Here are some tips to help you get started:

 - Stop smoking